EIA485/NeosShowUserspaceSpawnButton/README.md

 # ShowUserspaceSpawnButton

-A [BepisLoader](https://github.com/ResoniteModding/BepisLoader) mod for [Resonite](https://resonite.com/) that shows the userspace spawn button on any item regardless of if its a facet.
+A [BepisLoader](https://github.com/ResoniteModding/BepisLoader) mod for [Resonite](https://resonite.com/) that shows the userspace spawn button on any item regardless on if its a facet.

-remember that anything you spawn in your userspace can touch you anything you can. to list some things you can touch in userspace: desktop, file system. be careful!
+remember that anything you spawn in your userspace can touch anything you can. to list some things you can touch in userspace: desktop, file system. be careful!

 ## Installation
 1. Install [BepisLoader](https://github.com/ResoniteModding/BepisLoader).